Zuehlke/ConfZ/README.md

 Your config file can now be defined in the environment variable `ENVIRONMENT` and is relative to `folder`.

-You can also provide a list as config source and read for example from environment variables and from command line
+You can also provide a list as config source and read for example from environment variables including a .env file and from command line arguments:
-arguments:

 ```python
 from pathlib import Path